What Is a Tooth Fairy Letter?

 - Introduction.
 The child can start the letter by greeting the Tooth Fairy which can be followed by a small opening.
-Here they can introduce themselves and write a little bit about them and their family;
+Here they can introduce themselves and write a little bit about themselves and their family.

-- Description of the Event.
+- Body.
 Here children can depict what has happened to them.
 It can contain a small narrative about how and in which circumstances they have lost their tooth.
-They can mention where and when it has happened, who they were with, where the tooth is now, etc.;
+They can mention where and when it has happened, who they were with, where the tooth is now, etc.

 - Conclusion.
 At the end of the note, the child can ask the Tooth Fairy to give them pocket money when they come to take away their tooth.
 They should finish the letter by saying goodbye to the Tooth Fairy.